AbirRazzak/cs472-computer-networks/hw3/README.md

 - 0 - Code ran and exited successfully
 - 1 - Error in Command Line Arguments

+## authentication.py

+I was too lazy to set up a database, and honestly thought it would be too overkill and out of scope for this assignment.
+Instead, this python module will store example username and passwords that the FTP server will use as a dictionary.
+The module will lookup usernames and match the passwords together.
+None of this is encrypted because I also think that's overkill for this assignment.
+In an actual setting, all of this should be encrypted with hashes and proper storage in a secure format.

 ## logger.py

 The main chunk of code of the logger comes from the logger class in homework 2.

 # Resources